 Businesses with strong growth prospects usually make the best dividend payers, because it's easier to grow dividends when earnings per share are improving.
 If earnings decline and the company is forced to cut its dividend, investors could watch the value of their investment go up in smoke.
-It's encouraging to see Commercial Metals has grown its earnings rapidly, up 20% a year for the past five years.
-With earnings per share growing at a cracking pace and the company reinvesting most of its profits within the business, Commercial Metals looks like a promising growth company.
+It's encouraging to see Commercial Metals has grown its earnings rapidly, up 32% a year for the past five years.
+With earnings per share growing rapidly and the company sensibly reinvesting almost all of its profits within the business, Commercial Metals looks like a promising growth company.

-Many investors will assess a company's dividend performance by evaluating how much the dividend payments have changed over time.
-Commercial Metals's dividend payments are effectively flat on where they were ten years ago.
+Another key way to measure a company's dividend prospects is by measuring its historical rate of dividend growth.
+Commercial Metals's dividend payments are effectively flat on where they were 10 years ago.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.